xtianbetz/arm-mcu-makefile-guide/README.md

 Reading Vendor Datasheets
 -------------------------

+The datasheet for your microcontroller is often the best source of information about how to program your MCU.
+Find your vendor’s datasheet on their website and put it someplace handy.
+You will be using the datasheet a lot!

+Things we need from the Vendor Datasheets:

+-   ROM (flash) size

+-   ROM base address

+-   RAM size

+-   RAM base address

+-   GPIO Bank and Pin for blinking LED

+-   GPIO configuration and/or control registers

-In order to enable the GPIOs, we have to find out their addresses from the vendor datasheets.
+In order to enable the GPIOs as outputs and blink an LED, we have to find the addresses of the control registers from the vendor datasheets.
 We also need to know which GPIO bank (and/or pin) is mapped to an existing LED on the dev board (hopefully there is one).

 -   Nuvoton